Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Rnn** Number of bytes to receive excluding the slave address and the CRC
 * **Bnn:nn:nn...** Values to send excluding the slave address and the CRC
 * **S"ascii data"** data to send (alternative to B parameter).
 Each character is converted to the corresponding ASCII value.
 Ignored if **B** parameter is present.
-* **V"name"** (optional) name of variable to receive data into.
+* **V"name"** (optional) name of a new variable to receive data into.
 If this parameter is not present then the data read is output to the console.

 ### Order dependency